The ultimate resource for getting traffic to your website (pt.1)

 You’ll have heard of most, if not all of these channels.
 The best thing about this particular list is that most, if not all of these, could work for your business!
 So whether you’ve been running your business for a while, or you’ve just launched, this is a great way to see what opportunities exist.

-So here are 19 channels you can use to bring traffic to your website and acquire new customers.
+H**ere are** 19 channels you can use to bring traffic to your website and acquire new customers.

 Everyone knows viral marketing.
 It’s the videos of silly cats, Vine videos, and crazy stunts pulled off by Red Bull.
 The spread of viral content makes it often a no-brainer.
 This has led to the phrase, ‘all we need to do is make a video that goes viral’.

 However, it’s not as easy as that.
 We usually define ‘viral’ as something that spreads exponentially due to a high share rate.
 However, despite what some experts will purport, there is no reliable formula to reproducing virality, and therefore, should not be relied upon as a marketing channel.
-In other words, you can’t just make something go viral, unless you have big bank.

 Viral marketing also often speaks of unconventional, guerrilla campaigns.
 For example, false flags videos that show a news segment, but in reality, is an ad for an upcoming movie.
 You could consider this as just clever content marketing (see content marketing).